BlenderCharacters/4_Animation_Pricipals/README.md

 + Prepares viewers for the next action
 + Avoid competing actions in complex models and scenes

-#### Know Your Subject
-+ Yes... reference material again!
-+ Study your subjects
-+ Get a nearby mirror
-+ Gather videos or make your own
-+ Be Silly and get creative.

-### Pose To Pose - Keys
-+ These are end main parts of the animation
-+ Typically the start and end
-+ As the name suggests these are the KEY points in the animation
-### Pose To Pose - Extremes
-+ The furthest an object or character will travel
-+
-### Pose to Pose - Breakdown Poses
-+ Ensures the correct transition between Extremes
-+ In-betweens would be next, however since blender is good at interpolation these are only require in edge cases

-### Straight Ahead
-+ Useful for more organic or random movement
-+ Great for movement that lacks a known end position
-+
 Timing
 Ease In and Ease Out
 Staging
 Follow Through
 Overlapping